Skip to main content

 The transition of the ADL Initiative to the Defense Human Resources Activity (DHRA) shifts responsibilities as defined in Section 2 of the DoDI to DHRA.
 This document addresses this change when referencing authority, direction, and organizational placement of the ADL Initiative under the Office of the Under Secretary of Defense (Personnel and Readiness) OUSD (P&R).
 The ADL Initiative roles and responsibilities do not change as part of this transition.

 Distributed learning technical specifications and standards are published documentation of rules and guidelines designed to facilitate learning technology products, services, and data interoperability.
 These standards are referenced in Section 3 of DoDI 1322.26.
-They are community-driven, which enables interoperability across connected defense systems, networks, and organizations using consistent Information Technology (IT) protocols that can be universally adopted to share and interpret learner data.
+They are community-driven, which enables interoperability across connected defense systems, networks, and organizations using consistent Information Technology (IT) protocols able to be universally adopted to share and interpret learner data. adopted to share and interpret learner data.

-These References define a set of policies, specifications, business rules, and standards which are necessary for an enterprise-level learning ecosystem to function.
-The standards are developed by Standards Development Organizations (SDO) focus on developing, publishing, or disseminating technical standards to meet the needs of an industry or field.
-By using standards developed by SDOs, DoD Components can be assured of an authoritative source of information, enforcement of that standard, and that standard being recognized in professional and legal environments.
-The Institute of Electrical and Electronics Engineers (IEEE), a leading developer of industry standards, formalizes these standards to organize the learning-related data required to support lifelong learning and enable defense-wide interoperability.
+These references establish a comprehensive framework of policies, specifications, business rules, and standards essential for the effective operation of an enterprise-level learning ecosystem.
+Developed by Standards Development Organizations (SDOs), these standards focus on creating, publishing, or disseminating technical standards tailored to specific industries or fields.
+By adopting standards crafted by SDOs, DoD Components can rely on a credible source of information, the robust enforcement of those standards, and their recognition within both professional and legal contexts.
+Notably, the Institute of Electrical and Electronics Engineers (IEEE), a prominent authority in standard development, formalizes these standards and enables the DoD to structure the necessary learning-related data, facilitating lifelong learning and promoting defense-wide interoperability.

 The data standards defined within DoDI 1322.26 and these References are accessible in the DoD Information Technology Standards Registry (DISR).
 This online repository of IT standards facilitates the integration of distributed learning systems within the Global Information Grid (GIG).
 Standards added to the DISR are reviewed regularly for currency by DoD working groups, and usage of these standards by different DoD programs is documented in the registry.

-The xAPI standard lays the foundation for the interoperable exchange of learning data. xAPI is both a learning technology standard and a web-service specification that requires a web-services application programming interface (API) for describing, recording, and sharing individual or team performance across digital learning systems.
-The xAPI standard requires the use of a Learning Record Store (LRS), which is the server-side implementation of xAPI.
-The LRS allows xAPI data to be shared with other systems that require access to this data.
+The xAPI standard lays the foundation for the interoperable exchange of learning experince data for different types of learning activities. xAPI is both a learning technology standard and a web-service specification requiring a web-services application programming interface (API) for describing, recording, and sharing individual or team performance across digital learning systems.
+The xAPI standard requires from the server side, the use of a Learning Record Store (LRS).
+The LRS allows xAPI data to be shared with other systems requiring access to this data.
+Generation of xAPI statement is possible without an LRS.
+An LRS is necessary to capture and record xAPI data as a Learning Record Consumer (LRC).
 Additional information and access to the standard are available on the ADL Initiative's GitHub site.

 The cmi5 specification builds on an xAPI Profile to enable all Sharable Content Object Reference Model (SCORM®) functionality using the xAPI standard.
 The cmi5 specification effectively replaces SCORM as the de facto standard used to deliver online courses and traditional computer-based training.
-Products that fully support cmi5 also support xAPI.
+Products supporting cmi5 also support xAPI.
 Additional information and resources are available at the cmi5 Project on GitHub.
-The cmi5 specification is now in the IEEE standards pipeline and is expected to become an IEEE Open Standard in FY24.
+The cmi5 is now an IEEE draft standard and is expected to become an IEEE Open Standard in 2025.

 CTDL is a vocabulary of terms used to create assertions about a credential and its relationships to jobs, roles, career pathways, competencies, other credentials, etc. These terms refer to properties, classes, concept schemes, and/or data types and enable rich descriptions of credential-related resources, including credentialing organizations and subclasses of credentials such as degrees, certificates, certifications, and digital badges.